cloudkeep-io/aws-clutter/README.md

 ## Clutter Type "ulbs" - Unused Load Balancers

-Unused load balancers can come about when the actual servers and/or Lambda functions that backend the load balancer are removed.
-Even if a load balancer is not being used at all, it incurs a charge, and so we collect their info here.
+Unused load balancers can come about when the servers and/or Lambda functions that backend the load balancer are removed.
+Note even if a load balancer is not being used at all, it incurs a charge.

 The custom metrics created are:
 * `UnusedLBCount` - number of unused Load Balancers